MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter2_litReview.md

 In recent years the number of cars on the road has been on a slow increase, due to more affordable ways of manufacturing them.
 With the increase of vehicles on the road car-related incidents are on the rise also.

 According to a study conducted by the RSA based in Ireland during the period of January - December 2020 there were a total of 137 fatal collisions which resulted in 148 on Irish roads.
-Which turns out to be a 6% increase of fatalities compared to provisional Garda data collected for the year of 2019 [@RSA_2021].
+Which turns out to be a 6% increase in fatalities compared to provisional Garda data collected for the year 2019 [@RSA_2021].

 ![Fatalities by year](03_figures/introduction/Road_Deaths.png)